UN-OCHA/hpc-api-core/CONTRIBUTING.md

 - Create a new module in `src/db/models` with the same name that the table will have.
 Inside this module:
-  - Pick an appropriate function to base your model definition om, i.e:
+  - Pick an appropriate function to base your model definition on, i.e:
     - `defineIDModel`:
       to describe a table that was previously defined using sequelize, and that has a unique ID field